 This soup is not new to the blog but I did update the photos and, it’s freaking 20 degrees here so I’m making soup!
 This time I added more chicken stock. . this way, you get more of a soup and less of a “chili”.
 I also added some spinach in addition to the chard . .
 I just love adding greens to soups!

-And this recipe uses rotisserie chicken!!!
+And this white bean chicken chili soup uses rotisserie chicken!!!
 Shred up that rotisserie chicken for added flavor and protein! and it’s a time saver because you are using already cooked delicious, flavorful chicken!
 My family loves this soup and it’s so good and hearty!
-I hope you give this soup a try!
+I hope you give this white bean chicken chili soup a try!
 Happy Monday!

 - 1 tablespoon extra virgin olive oil

 - 1 tablespoon dried oregano

 - 1 (15 ounce) cannellini beans, rinsed and drained

 - 1 (15 ounce) garbanzo beans, rinsed and drained

 - 1 bunch Swiss chard, stems removed and leaves chopped